Find Plans in your area with your ZIP Code

 - With Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage., there are no service area restrictions.
 With Medicare Advantage, you must receive care within the plan's provider network unless you need emergency care.

 - Medicare Advantage plans have an enrollment period.
 You get an individual enrollment period when you're first eligible.
 After that, there's an The Annual Enrollment Period is when Medicare beneficiaries can join, drop or change Medicare Advantage and Medicare Part D prescription drug plans.
-AEP begins on 15 October and ends on 7 December. to switch plans or return to Original Medicare.
+AEP begins on 15 October and ends on 7 December. to switch plans or go back to Original Medicare.
 Medigap plans do not have the same restrictions, but you can be turned down if you leave a Medigap plan and later want to come back.
 Medicare Advantage plans cannot generally turn you down as a Medicare supplement insurance company can.

 Find Plans in your area with your ZIP Code